 Include names and email addresses of three professional references.
 Recommendation letters will be submitted online through the Graduate School application.

-Have Your Official General GRE Scores Sent to Ohio State (1592).
-International Students Must Submit OFFICIAL TOEFL Scores (do not send copies) if they have not graduated from an accredited U.S. university or college
+If you would like to submit GRE scores, please have your official General GRE scores sent to Ohio State (1592).
+International Students must submit OFFICIAL TOEFL scores (do not send copies) if they have not graduated from an accredited U.S. university or college

 |Mean Verbal %||Median Verbal %||Mean Quant %||Median Quant %||Mean Analytical||Median Analytical|

-Choose from the following: Behavioral Neuroscience, Clinical, Cognitive, Developmental, IDD, Quantitative, Social, or Decision Science.
+Choose from the following: Behavioral Neuroscience, Clinical, Cognitive, Cognitive Neuroscience, Decision Science, Developmental, IDD, Quantitative, or Social Science.
 You will not be able to submit your application unless you list at least a first choice of area.

 You will need the Course, Instructor, Grade, and Credit Hours for each.
 There may not be enough room for all your courses, but please try to list them under the appropriate area (General, Developmental, Social/Counseling, Industrial/Applied, Quantitative).

 This statement is very important.
-It should not exceed 600 words.
 Please describe why you wish to pursue graduate study, why you chose psychology as your major field of graduate study, and why you are interested in attending Ohio State.
 You only need to upload this document.
 It is not necessary to send copies.
 Your autobiographical statement should be uploaded as either a PDF or DOC/DOCX file.

 Required of all applicants who wish to be considered for a Graduate School Fellowships.
 You only need to upload this document.
 It is not necessary to send copies.
 Also, please do not include writing samples with your CV.
 Writing samples will be solicited by the area admissions chair to which you are applying if needed.
 Your CV should be uploaded as either a PDF or DOC/DOCX file.